hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `code`    | integer | Specific value indicating the category of the outcome of the request - see [HAPI Status Codes](#4-status-codes). |
 | `message` | string  | Human readable description of the status - must conceptually match the intent of the integer code.                  |

-HAPI servers must categorize the response status using at least the following three status codes: `1200 - OK`, `1400 - Bad Request`, and `1500 - Internal Server Error`.
+HAPI servers must categorize the response status using at least three status codes: `1200 - OK`, `1400 - Bad Request`, and `1500 - Internal Server Error`.
 These are intentionally analogous to the similar HTTP codes `200 - OK`, `400 - Bad Request`, and `500 - Internal Server Error`.
-Note that HAPI code numbers are 1000 higher than the HTTP codes to avoid collisions.
-For these three simple subtracting 1000.
-The following table summarizes the minimum required status response categories.

 | HTTP code   | HAPI status `code` | HAPI status `message`          |
 |-------------|--------------------|--------------------------------|